 Allochernes powelli (Kew, 1916)

-Currently known from just a single Nottinghamshire site, when a number of specimens were recorded in a sample of old hay and feed etc, taken from inside an old horse shelter at Cockglode Wood near Ollerton in December 2025.
-This, and the following species, are virtually identical and a specimen under the microscope is really needed to separate Allochernes powelli from Allochernes wideri, despite the fact that the two usually differ in their habitat requirements.
+Currently known from just two Nottinghamshire sites, when a number of specimens were recorded in a sample of old hay and feed etc, taken from inside an old horse shelter at Cockglode Wood near Ollerton in December 2025 (Pendleton, T.A.) and from a manure sample, originating from inside stables at The White Post Farm in February 2026 (Brownley, N. and Brownley, S.).

+This, and the following species, are virtually identical and a specimen under the microscope is needed to separate Allochernes powelli from Allochernes wideri, despite the fact that the two usually differ in their habitat requirements.
 May ultimately prove more widespread through specifically targetted surveys of old barns, stables etc. A tritonymph (immature) is showed in the lower two photographs.

 ..